Valyreon/Subloader/README.md

 ![](https://img.shields.io/badge/License-MIT-blue.svg)
 ![](https://img.shields.io/badge/Release-1.6.0-blue.svg)

-**Subloader** is a simple and minimalistic app written in **C#** and **.NET 6** that enables you to quickly find and download subtitles for your movies and TV Shows.
+**Subloader** is a simple and minimalistic application that enables you to quickly find and download subtitles for your movies and TV Shows.
 It interfaces with **Opensubtitles** database by using REST API for searching and downloading subtitles.

 Subloader searches subtitles by using a special file hash.
 This enables the user to get the best possible search results for their video file. **Installer** will also add an entry to **right click context menu** of **.avi**, **.mkv** and **.mp4** files for easy access.

 The application now also includes a **Subloader CLI** tool that can search through a directory and download subtitles for all found video files.
 It is included in the installer.

-Search and download is provided by **[Opensubtitles](http://www.opensubtitles.com/)**.
-Big thanks to their team, please consider showing your appreciation by **[supporting them](https://www.opensubtitles.com/en/support_us/)**.
+This app was built with **.NET 6**, using **C#** and **WPF**.
+Search and download is provided by **[Opensubtitles API](http://www.opensubtitles.com/)**.

 ### Installation

 #### Windows
-Download the **[latest version of Subloader](https://github.com/Valyreon/Subloader/releases/latest)**, run the setup and that's it.
-You can now right click your video file and get your subtitles in a matter of seconds.
+Download the **[latest version of Subloader](https://github.com/Valyreon/Subloader/releases/latest)**, run the setup and choose desired components.
+You will be able to right click on your video file and get subtitles in a matter of seconds.
 Enjoy!

-There is also now a portable version of the subloader you can find in the link above.
+There is also a portable version of the subloader you can find in the link above.
 It will keep the config file in the same directory as the executable.

 If the CLI component is selected, installer will also add a **subloader-cli** executable and add the Subloader installation directory to PATH environment variable.

 Subloader requires **[.NET 6 Runtime](https://dotnet.microsoft.com/download)** to run and this will probably be included with your Windows.
 If not, you will be prompted to download it on starting the app.

-_I don't guarantee that the app will work properly on versions of Windows before Windows 10._

 #### Linux
 I am currently in the process of implementing the Subloader for Linux using Avalonia UI.
 Once I'm finished I will add a deb package and Linux executable to the release.